-Each conversation explores an EDI-related theme and may be tied to a relevant piece of media — it could be a book, image, audio experience or video recording.
-We strongly encourage you to read, watch or listen to the selected media before attending each session as this will broaden your perspective and enrich the discussion.
+Each conversation explores an EDI-related theme and may be tied to a relevant piece of media — a book, image, audio experience or video recording.
+We strongly encourage you to read, watch or listen to the selected media before attending each session, as this will broaden your perspective and enrich the discussion.

 Why should I attend?

 - Expand your general knowledge, leadership skills and personal growth.

 - Improve your critical analysis, communication and negotiation skills.

 - Increase your ability to be more open-minded to other people’s perspectives.

 - Engage in social interaction and get to know more of the SAIT community.

 If you want to watch an Inclusion Talks session that is not listed below, please reach out — we would be happy to share the recording with you.